-Access easily programs, folders, web sites, with Favorite Launcher
+Access easily Programs, Folders, Settings, Web Sites, with Favorite Launcher

 I have tried a lot of launchers, using some of them even for months, to abandon them all for Favorite Launcher.